DataFire-flows/sheets-api/README.md

 See below for instructions on getting your Google Sheets credentials

 ### Create a new sheet
-Run this command, replacing "Pet Store" with your title
+You can manually create a new sheet at sheets.google.com, or run this command, replacing "Pet Store" with your title
 ```
 datafire call google-sheets \
   -o spreadsheets.create \